Discover more from Tech World With Milan Newsletter

 We have yearly, monthly, weekly, and even daily goals if we are well organized.
 We managed to transfer some plans to daily habits, which was the game-changer.
 Yet, some goals are not worth pursuing, and we are focused on more minor and unimportant tasks or fulfilled with our actions.

-The remediation for this is to have weekly adjustments in our work by reusing the Weekly Reviews approach.
+The remediation for this is to make weekly adjustments to our work by reusing the Weekly Reviews approach.
 With Weekly Reviews, we can stop, pause, think about where we are headed, and take control of our TODO list.

-There are several ways how you can do Weekly Reviews, and this is the one I prefer:
+There are several ways you can do Weekly Reviews, and this is the one I prefer:

 Do Weekly Reviews on Sunday evening - I usually spend around 20-30mins, and now, I can reflect on a preceding week and plan for the next one.
 You can choose Friday afternoon or any other time you'd like.

-Go through my checklist - I ask myself different questions, such as: what are my five accomplishments, what did I do well, what do I need to improve, and how can I be better next week?
+Go through my checklist.
+I ask myself different questions, such as: What are my five accomplishments?
+What did I do well?
+What do I need to improve?
+How can I be better next week?
 For example, can I reorganize my calendar better (e.g., to work in batches)?

 What is essential here is to be objective as much as possible (try to be unbiased and honest) and be kind to yourself.
 For example, if you missed doing something, don't think bad about yourself; reflect on what went wrong and plan a more productive week.